 Treatment for driftwood and stones/rocks takes time.
-So it would be better to prepare it in advance.
+Hence, it would be better to prepare it in advance.

 After getting the driftwood, the next day I soaked it in water so that tannin can be leeched out slowly.
 After 2 days, it can be seen tannin had been leeching out but not so much.
-So I decided to boil the driftwood so that the process of tannin leeching could be accelerated.
-Driftwood was boiled few hours and tannin was leeched out a lot as can be seen from the tea colour of the boiled water.
-It was boiled totally about 6-7 hours and after 3 times water change, water seemed much clearer and it might be ready for hard-scaping.
-Boiling driftwood also minimize or even eliminate the chance of unwanted snails or algae or any harmful parasites before arranging it in the aquarium.
+So, I decided to boil the driftwood so that the process of tannin leeching could be accelerated.
+Driftwood was boiled for a few hours and tannin was leeched out a lot as can be seen from the tea colour of the boiled water.
+It was boiled totally about 6-7 hours and after 3 times changing water, water seemed much clearer and should ready for hard-scaping.
+Boiling driftwood also minimize or even eliminate the chance of having unwanted snails or algae or any harmful parasites attached to the driftwood before it is placed in the aquarium.

 |Water was clear at first|

 |Boiling driftwood in the biggest pot that I have, to accelerate tannin leeching process and disinfect the woods.|

 |After 3 hours, I have some tasty Teh-O colour :P|